DoomyCrystal/rails-template/README.md

 * Application layout that includes Bootstrap-style navbar and boilerplate
 * View helpers for generating common Bootstrap markup

+#### AlchemyCMS integration (optional)

+[AlchemyCMS][]-related features are opt-in.
+To apply these to your project, answer "yes" when prompted.

+* Installs AlchemyCMS and AlchemyCMS-Devise
+* Application layout ready to use with AlchemyCMS

 #### Other tweaks that patch over some Rails shortcomings

 * A much-improved `bin/setup` script